cenurv/ecto_schema_store/README.md

 * `delete`                       - Delete a record.
 * `delete!`                      - Same as `delete` but throws an error instead of returning a tuple.

+Options:

+* `changeset`                    - Provide and atom, or function reference for the changeset to use.
+Default `:changeset`
+* `errors_to_map`                - If an error occurs, the changeset error is converted to a JSON encoding firendly map.
+When given an atom, sets the root id to the atom.
+Default: `false`

 Sample Usage:

 ```elixir